run-llama/llama-hub/llama_hub/llama_packs/gradio_react_agent_chatbot/README.md

 <img src="gradio-react-agent.png" width="75%">

-This pack's Gradio app is built with Gradio `Blocks`.
+This pack's Gradio app is built using Gradio `Blocks`.
 User messages are submitted via a `TextBox` Block, which are then handled by a LlamaIndex `ReActAgent` to generate a response (calling required tools).
 The result is then sent to a `Chatbot` Block — additionally the agent's thoughts are captured in an `HTML` Block.